PiXELHD/DangerZone/README.md

 DangerZone
 ==========

-DangerZone is a web server installation script.
+DangerZone is a collection of server side scripts used for Web Server Installation to Schedule backups.

 Contributing
 ------------